Cover image of post 18 Interior Design Portfolio Examples & 4 Easy Steps to Create Yours

 • It’s hard to print it.

 How to make an online design portfolio?
 You have two options: You may either use a general website-building tool (e.g. WordPress).
-Or, you can choose a website builder, like Archifolio, created for interior designers and architects.
+Or, you can choose a portfolio website builder, like Archifolio, created for interior designers and architects.
 The latter will give you tons of guidance and pro tips along the way and there’s no need to learn to code.

 Create your site now